NVIDIAGameWorks/GeForceNOW-SDK/samples/README.md

 ## Building the Samples

-Please see the [root README](./README.md) for details on how to build the samples.
+Please see the [SDK root README](./README.md) for details on how to build the samples.